vivmk/portfolio/content/_about.md

 draft: false
 ---

 Vivek Mishra is a Software Engineer based in Bangalore, India.
-He has built 10+ web and mobile applications for Fortune 500 companies.

-He has 5+ years of professional experience in Retail and Fintech domain, scaling the apps he built to millions of users.
-He is also interested in Design, Economics and Hiking in the woods.
+He has over 5 years of professional experience in the Retail and Fintech domains, where he has built and scaled 10+ web and mobile applications for Fortune 500 companies, serving millions of users.

+Vivek is also passionate about design, economics, and hiking in the woods.
 You may connect with him on [LinkedIn](https://linkedin.com/in/vvekm)